 Submitting and Approving Grade Change Requests

-Grade Changes for students can be submitted online through the portal.
+Grade Changes for students can be submitted online through the Peoplesoft Faculty Center.
 Once the grade change request is submitted, the grade change request is routed into a workflow for authorized academic center representatives to approve the grade changes; once approved, the Registrar’s Office finalizes the transaction.
 Both faculty and approvers are able to view where the grade change resides in the workflow, and faculty receive email notifications once the requests have been processed.
 The final step in the workflow is the grade change request is approved the Office of the University Registrar.

-Importing Grades from Blackboard to PeopleSoft
+Importing Grades from Canvas to PeopleSoft

 Within the policy of the individual academic units, faculty may decide to offer a course under one of the following available course grade options: